310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% bubble Shinobu %}
 Garden Terrace, all clear.
 I shall proceed onwards to the next area!

-<th>(Ehehe, we received walkie-talkies from the student council — it makes everything feel so much more professional~♪)</th>
+<th>(Ehehe, we received walkie-talkies from the Student Council — it makes everything feel so much more professional~♪)</th>

-<th>(It is much better for me to patrol alone rather than with everyone else, as I excel at collecting intelligence.
-I am glad I suggested the idea to Taichou-dono!)</th>
+<th>(It’s much better for me to patrol alone rather than with everyone else, as I excel at collecting intelligence.
+I’m glad I suggested the idea to Taichou-dono!)</th>

-<th>(Heheh~ This is how I will show my true abilities~♪)</th>
+<th>(Fufufu~ This is how I will show my true abilities~♪)</th>

 …Hmm?